sul-cidr/gandmatsu/README.md

 # gandmatsu
 Geography and Mapping at Stanford University

-There isn't a Geography Department at Stanford, but there is a lot of instruction and research that incorporate geographic perspectivea.
+There isn't a Geography Department at Stanford, but there is instruction and research in many disciplines that incorporates geographic perspectives, and utilizes geospatial computing methodologies and software tools.